securitytxt/security-txt/draft-foudil-securitytxt.md

 the possible disadvantages and increased resources required to triage security reports.

-Security researchers MUST NOT send reports in an automated fashion or as results of automated scans until human triage has been done.
+Security researchers SHOULD consult the organization's policy, if available, before submitting reports in an automated fashion or as resulting from automated scans.

 # IANA Considerations